JRicardoT/frontend-mod-1-prework/section1/relection.md

 4. What is/are the character(s) you would use to indicate comments in a JavaScript file?
 What is the purpose of a code comment?
 // two backslashes are used to write a single line comments /* a backlash and an asterisk are used to write multiple line comments and you close the comments with the asterisk first and the backslash at the end as such */
 Comments are used to add information in the code you wrote for other developers to understand what is going on with that code.
-Comments are written in plain english or in our written spoken language.
+Comments are written in plain english or in our written/spoken language.
 Comment are also used to de-activate parts of our code.

 5. In your own words, what is a variable?
 How would you explain it to a 5 year old?
-A variable is the name to a value.
-Or you can say it's used to store information that can be re-used.
-You declare a variable by using the keyword var followed by the name, the assignment operator, and lastly its value.
+A variable is used to store information that can be re-used.
+You declare a variable by using the keyword `var` followed by the name you wanna give to it , the equal sign, and lastly what you want to store in there.

 6. Think of a site or app you use frequently.
 What are three variables that are probably used?
 Which data type would each of those variables probably hold?
 I love traveling so Airbnb is definitely an app that i frequently use.
 These are some of the variables I imagine are used: